Comic-Con launches with preview night, 'Trek' premiere

-The pop-culture celebration is kicking off Wednesday evening with the festival's preview night, where con-goers with four-day passes have first crack at the collectables, free swag and photo opportunities on the San Diego Convention Center floor.
+The pop-culture celebration kicked off Wednesday evening with the festival's preview night, where con-goers with four-day passes have first crack at the collectables, free swag and photo opportunities on the San Diego Convention Center floor.

-Outside the sprawling bayside venue, the world premiere of "Star Trek Beyond" is being held Wednesday night at the Embarcadero Marina Park.
-The sci-fi sequel's U.S. debut will mark the first-ever outdoor Imax screening.
+Outside the sprawling bayside venue, the premiere of "Star Trek Beyond" was held Wednesday night at the Embarcadero Marina Park.
+The sci-fi sequel's U.S. debut marks the first-ever outdoor Imax screening.

 Comic-Con is expected to draw more than 160,000 fans for high-energy sessions featuring casts and crews from such films and TV shows as "Game of Thrones," ''Star Trek," ''Suicide Squad," ''South Park," ''Teen Wolf," ''Aliens" and "The Walking Dead."

 "I think the most important thing is for all of us to be there and acknowledge the fans' support and passion," said "Aliens" and "The Walking Dead" producer Gale Anne Hurd.
 "Obviously, we'll have a ("Walking Dead") promo and will premiere it in San Diego, but it's that connection to the fans that Comic-Con is really all about."